VictoriaMetrics/VictoriaMetrics/docs/Quick-Start.md

 3. Adjust the command line flags in the ExecStart line to fit your needs.

-The list of command line flags for VMSelect can be found [here](https://docs.victoriametrics.com/cluster-victoriametrics/#list-of-command-line-flags-for-vmselect)
+The list of command line flags for `vmselect` can be found [here](https://docs.victoriametrics.com/cluster-victoriametrics/#list-of-command-line-flags-for-vmselect)

-4. Start and enable VMSelect
+4. Start and enable `vmselect`

 `sudo systemctl daemon-reload && sudo systemctl enable --now vmselect.service`

-5. Make sure VMSelect is working
+5. Make sure the `vmselect` service is running

 `sudo systemctl status vmselect.service`

-6. After VMSelect is running you can verify it is working by going to VMUI located at
+6. After `vmselect` is running you can verify it is working by going to VMUI located at

 `http://<ip_or_hostname>:8481/select/vmui/vmui/`